Small Group · Starting Summer 2026

 applications for future cohorts are always welcome.

-application takes 5 minutes. i read every one personally. starts may 2026.
+five minutes. i read every application personally. summer 2026.

 Apply Now $555 →